 Benefit distribution test

-The valuation report providing aggregate review of the plan's earnings,
+The valuation report providing aggregate review of the plan's earnings, contributions and participant census.

 Additional Discrimination Testing, mid year